GeodataTools/geodata/docs/source/intro.rst

 Most energy analyses (e.g., energy models, resource assessments, political economy studies) require time series on subsets of locations and time periods.
 Geodata can extract desired variables, time periods, and geographies from the dataset to a Cutout object.
-We then call various functions in ``geodata.convert`` module to transform the raw data into analysis-ready variables with the option to export to CSV or combine with other GIS datasets through further masking analysis.
+We then call various conversion methods of the ``Cutout`` class to transform the raw data into analysis-ready variables with the option to export to CSV or combine with other GIS datasets through further masking analysis.

 After downloading the required
 `MERRA2 <https://disc.gsfc.nasa.gov/datasets/M2T1NXRAD_5.12.4/summary&sa=D&source=docs&ust=1646032882397245&usg=AOvVaw1WJVA5CNhT-7x_XWIA58o5>`__